Home sales inch up in May amid record-low inventory and biggest annual drop in prices since 2011

 The national median home price fell 3.1% from May last year to $396,100, the NAR said.
 The year-over-year decline is the biggest since December 2011, when the housing market was still on the mend following the mid-2000s housing bust.

-The latest housing market figures are more evidence that even with prices easing back after rising for more than a decade many house hunters are being held back by a persistently low inventory of homes for sale.
+The latest housing market figures are more evidence that even with prices declining after heading higher for more than a decade many house hunters are being held back by a persistently low inventory of homes for sale.

 “There’s simply not enough inventory,” said Lawrence Yun, the NAR’s chief economist.

-All told, there were 1.08 million homes on the market by the end of May, down 6.1% from a year earlier, the NAR said.
-That’s the lowest inventory on records going back to 1999, and well-below pre-pandemic levels.
+All told, there were 1.08 million homes on the market by the end of May, an increase of 3.8% from April, but down 6.1% from a year earlier, the NAR said.
+That’s the fewest homes for sale on records going back to 1999, Yun said.

+The number of homes on the market at the end of May amounts to a 3-month supply at the current sales pace, an improvement over the 2.9-months in April and 2.6 months in May last year.
+Still, in a more balanced market between buyers and sellers, there is a 5- to 6-month supply.

 The shortage of homes for sale has kept the market competitive, driving bidding wars in many places, especially for the most affordable homes.
+One-third of the homes that were purchased last month sold for more than their list price, Yun said.

+Homes listed for sale in May typically sold within just 18 days, while 74% were on the market for less than a month, the NAR said.

+While many homes are selling quickly after they hit the market, the dearth of properties for sale continues to be a drag on sales overall, leading to a lackluster spring homebuying season.

-The U.S. housing market has yet to emerge from a slump that started a little more than a year ago, when the average rate on a 30-year mortgage began to climb from ultra-low levels as the Federal Reserve began raising its short-term rate in its fight against inflation.
+The U.S. housing market’s sales slump started a little more than a year ago, when the average rate on a 30-year mortgage began to climb from ultra-low levels as the Federal Reserve began raising its short-term rate in its fight against inflation.

 Global demand for U.S. Treasurys, which lenders use as a guide to pricing loans, investors’ expectations for future inflation and what the Fed does with interest rates influence rates on home loans.